ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 - Install and setup Kubectl on Mac [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/)
 - Install and setup Kubectl on Windows [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/)
 - Install and setup Kubectl on Linux [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
-- This would also be a good time to install Helm on your local machine
+- This would also be a good time to install Helm on your local machine as we will need it in part 3
 - Install Helm with Homebrew package manager `brew install helm` generally used on Mac
 - Install Helm with Chocolatey windows package manager `choco install kubernetes-helm`
 - Taken from the official Helm page on the web [here](https://helm.sh/)